GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Discussion

 \subsection{Comparing GPT versus Humans}

-In specific NLP tasks with rich training resources, ChatGPT and GPT-4 may not perform as well as expert models (see Tables~\ref{tab:ling_models} and \ref{tab:multiling_models}).
+For NLP tasks with rich training resources, the GPTs may not perform as well as expert models (see Tables~\ref{tab:ling_models} and \ref{tab:multiling_models} in Appendix~\ref{sec:visualisation}).
 There is also a certain distance from humans (see Tables~\ref{tab:ling_humans} and \ref{tab:multiling_humans}).
 However, when it comes to scientific knowledge, extensive multidisciplinary testing has showcased their superiority compared to earlier models (see Table~\ref{tab:science_models}).
 Notably, in computer science and law exams, GPT-4 has achieved a level of accuracy that closely matches or even surpasses the average human performance (see Table~\ref{tab:science_humans}).
 However, when we are quoted a study that shows an AI system performing at a similar level to humans, these are typically based on average performance over many cases.
 This average hides the fact that the AI is typically outperforming on some specialist knowledge that is difficult for humans, and underperforming on some examples that are relatively easy for humans.
 The same has been shown in computer vision~\citep{russakovsky2015imagenet}.
 Thus, human-level average accuracy achieved by AI is not equivalent to human performance and intelligence.